jordanBTCplz/not-yeti/instructions.md

-# Air-gap playbook: dice → BIP39 → Core watch-only
+# Instructions: dice → BIP39 → Core watch-only

 Same steps for a $10 test and for a real plate.
 For a real plate: no photos of dice, paper, or the terminal once words are on screen.

-You need three roles, not one magic box:
+There are three roles, not just one computer:

 1. **Meatspace** — casino dice + paper
 2. **Offline signer** — a laptop that boots **Tails** (or equivalent amnesic OS) and never joins a network this session